OMGBiscuits/whitepaper-philosophy/slides/index.md

 "How much bitcoin do you have?"
 <img src="assets/images/TwanHuysChristineLagard.jpg" width="300"  style="float:right;">

-"What is the value of it?"
+<span class="fragment">Not possession **but** participation</span>
+<span class="fragment">**Words** matter</span>

 <small>*Source: [@SwissHodler on X](https://x.com/SwissHodler/status/1975561828509077913)*
 *Twan Huys interview with Christine Lagarde, 2 October 2025 at De Nederlandsche Bank, Amsterdam*</small>

+Note:
+from a talk. most interesting, question from host. very personal question. it represents a failure for them to price it. participation in a rules based network. this is not about the whitepaper, but an illustration of how words matter.
+"What is the value of it?"
+value is money amount
+money amount is an expression of needs
 ---

 ## Peer to Peer...